 Entrepreneurs always describe how difficult but worthwhile is to run your own business; I can’t but agree!
 The company (Viogaz) officially operated for six years.
 We became a renown biogas company with the greatest number of biogas projects in Costa Rica.
 During this time, we were recognised and awarded for the work we were doing, plus creating tangible impact in the region.
 Unfortunately, a combined set of unexpected events fell upon the company, which obliged me to shut down the project at the end of 2017.

 I learned that doing business while having an environmental priority is possible and highly gratifying.
 So, just as I decided to do an MSc to strengthen my technical knowledge, I started considering doing an MBA to strengthen my business knowledge.
-Coincidentally, I received a newsletter announcing the Skoll Scholarship to study at Saïd Business School on a renown MBA program with a strong focus on responsible and social business, at the University of Oxford.
+Coincidentally, I received a newsletter announcing the Skoll Scholarship to study at Saïd Business School on a renowned MBA program with a strong focus on responsible and social business, at the University of Oxford.
 This scholarship sought to support entrepreneurs doing good through business.
 I thought to myself: “that’s what I have been doing for all my career” … I decided to apply.

 …And by the way, going back to my child questions, coffee peel/skin is still disposed of inadequately, causing tremendous environmental impact, meaning there is still lots of work to do.